jvokt/StructLDLT/README.md

 StructLDLT: Approximating matrices with multiple symmetries
 =========

-This git repo contains the slides and Matlab code explaining StructLDLT.
+This git repo contains the slides and Matlab and Julia code explaining StructLDLT.

 Abstract